harshitpandey-dev/Blog/README.md

-📝 Blog Application (MERN Stack)
+## 📝 Blog Application (MERN Stack)

 A full-stack web application that allows authenticated users to:

-✅ Register and sign in
+- ✅ Register and sign in

-📖 Read blogs posted by other users
+- 📖 Read blogs posted by other users

-✍️ Create, edit, and delete their own blogs
+- ✍️ Create, edit, and delete their own blogs

-❤️ Like and interact with blogs
+- ❤️ Like and interact with blogs

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend
+### Frontend

-⚛️ React.js – Builds a dynamic and responsive user interface
+- ⚛️ **React.js** – Builds a dynamic and responsive user interface

-🧠 Redux – Manages global state across components
+- 🧠 **Redux** – Manages global state across components

-Backend
+### Backend

-🖥️ Node.js – Runtime environment for server-side logic
+- 🖥️ **Node.js** – Server-side runtime environment

-🚂 Express.js – Handles routing and API logic
+- 🚂 **Express.js** – Handles routing and API logic

-Database
+### Database

-🍃 MongoDB – Stores user accounts and blog data
+- 🍃 **MongoDB** – Stores user and blog data

+---

-📌 Features
+## 📌 Features

-Secure authentication and authorization
+- 🔐 Secure user authentication and authorization

-CRUD functionality for blog posts
+- 📝 Full CRUD operations for blog posts

-Like system for user interaction
+- ❤️ Like functionality to engage with blogs

-Fully responsive and user-friendly UI
+- 📱 Fully responsive and user-friendly interface

+---

+## 📷 Screenshots

 ![home](./client/public/assets/home.png)